 - (a) A flame shall be present at all times. - (b) The gas combusted in the cold flare shall have a minimum net heating value of 300 Btu/scf.
-The net heating value of the gas combusted in the cold flare shall be determined as indicated in Condition # 008(a), Section D (under Source ID C04), of this plan approval. - (c) The actual exit velocity of the cold flare shall be less than the maximum permitted velocity for air-assisted flares.
-The maximum permitted velocity for the cold flare shall be determined as indicated in Condition # 008(b), Section D (under Source ID C04), of this plan approval.
+The net heating value of the gas combusted in the cold flare shall be determined as indicated in Condition # 007(a), Section D (under Source ID C04), of this plan approval. - (c) The actual exit velocity of the low-pressure flare tip of the cold flare shall be less than the maximum permitted velocity for air-assisted flares.
+The maximum permitted velocity shall be determined as indicated in Condition # 007(b), Section D (under Source ID C04), of this plan approval.

-This source shall consist of an elevated, air-assisted, (Project Phoenix) cold flare equipped with high-pressure and low-pressure flare tips.
+This source shall consist of an elevated (Project Phoenix) cold flare equipped with low-pressure (air-assisted) and highpressure (unassisted) flare tips.
 The cold flare shall be used to flare refrigerated ethane streams that do not contain water.